 Most post-1979 licensee approved FPPs incorporated the requirements of 10 CFR 50, Appendix R, Section III.L.
 Section III.L states that the reactor coolant system process variables shall be maintained within those predicted for a loss of normal a.c. power.
 A program change which does not meet the requirements of Appendix R, Section III.L (i.e., a change that allows the reactor coolant system process variables to exceed those for a loss of normal a.c. power) would be considered to have an adverse affect on the ability to achieve and maintain safe shutdown and would require staff approval prior to implementing the change.

-The changes to the requirements of III.L.1, such as not exceeding process variables for a loss of normal power, would usually be considered an adverse affect on the ability to safely shutdown.
+The changes to the requirements of III.L.1, such as not exceeding process variables for a loss of normal a.c. power, would usually be considered an adverse affect on the ability to safely shutdown.
 Licensees have more flexibility regarding changes that impact the performance goals described in III.L.2.
 Where (a) the licensee has performed an analysis demonstrating that the deviation is infrequent (b) the analysis shows that the performance requirements in III.L.1 are met at all times during the deviation, and (c) that analysis is documented , the changes may not represent an adverse affect, and may be done by the licensees without prior NRC approval.
 Documentation of the analysis should be available for inspection.

 Appendix A to 10 CFR Part 50 defines structures, systems and components important to safety as structures, systems, and components that provide reasonable assurance that the facility can be operated without undue risk to the health and safety of the public.
 Generic Letter 84-01, “NRC Use of Terms ‘Important to Safety’ and ‘Safety Related,’” provides additional clarification that this definition encompasses the broad scope of equipment called for by Appendix A. 10 CFR Part 50.2 defines safety related as meaning those structures, systems, components that are relied upon to remain functional during and following a design basis event.